 Each year, up to three modules are delivered on-line, using written and audio-visual material, and a range of tasks and activities, such as discussion forums.
-Regular Skype seminars with the module tutor offer support and further opportunity to learn together as part of a small seminar group.
+Regular online seminars with the module tutor offer support and further opportunity to learn together as part of a small seminar group.

 Further ministerial experience is gained through a placement during the early summer of the first year.
 This involves working alongside an experienced minister.
 This takes place in a different context from your previous experience, to develop further your appreciation of the Methodist Church’s ministry.
 It is arranged in such a way that it is possible for you to fit the placement alongside your work, home or family responsibilities.

-- Local church activity (mid-week and Sundays)
+- Local church activity